alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 **NOTE:** Use the *dev* branch.
 The code in the *master* branch does not work for Big Sur yet.

-### Disabling sleep
+### Fixing sleep

-The computer is able to sleep, however, it automatically reboots after attempting to wake it.
-Since I rarely use this function, the quick and dirty solution was to disable sleep with the following commands:

-    sudo pmset -a disksleep 0
-    sudo pmset -a sleep 0
+Ensure that `HibernationFixup.kext` is installed & run the following command on terminal:

-    sudo pmset -a hibernatemode 0
+    sudo pmset -a hibernatemode 3
-    sudo pmset -a disablesleep 1

 ### Fixing Trackpad behavior